The Luck of the Irish (2001 film): Plot

 They figure out that Seamus must have stolen the coin at the fair, so they go chase him down.
 Kyle's grandfather tells him that Seamus is an evil leprechaun.
 On their way, they come across Russell, who joins them.
-After Seamus and his gang get away, they track down their camper at the end of a rainbow.
-While they are distracted eating dinner, Kyle and Reilly sneaked into the camper and found the coin.
-Sensing what's going on, Seamus captures Reilly and will only let him go if Kyle gives him the coin.
+After Seamus and his gang get away, they track down the gang's camper at the end of a rainbow.

+While Seamus and his gang are distracted eating dinner, Kyle and Reilly sneak into the camper and find the coin.
+Sensing what's going on, Seamus captures Reilly in a tornado with his true form's face on it.
+As Kyle starts to run out of the camper, Seamus appears in his human form having grabbed Reilly by the beard as his men have grabbed Russell.
+Seamus will only let him go if Kyle gives him the coin.
 Kyle wagers a bet to keep both.
 He bets on sports.
-The three of them, plus Russell and Seamus' friends, magically end up in Ireland.
+The three of them, plus Russell and Seamus' men, magically end up in Ireland.
 Kyle and Russell have to compete against them in Gaelic sports.
 They end up tying, but Seamus refuses to set Reilly free.
 Kyle risks his freedom and bets on Seamus in basketball without using his lucky coin.

 They are then transported to the junior high state championship game.
 Only Kyle, his family, and his friends are aware that they are playing against Seamus and his friends.
 Russell scores the game winning shot, Reilly is set free, and Seamus has to spend eternity at the land of Kyle's father (within the shores of Lake Erie).
 Kyle realizes that he doesn't need luck.

-The movie ends at the school talent show with Kyle embracing his heritage by Irish dancing and singing "This Land is Your Land" with Bonnie.
+The movie ends at the school talent show with Kyle embracing his heritage by Irish dancing and singing "This Land is Your Land" with Bonnie as everyone joins in.